Should Your Staffing Company Open A Medical Staffing Division?

 Healthcare is the fastest growing area in the staffing industry, growing through 2024, according to the Bureau of Labor Statistics.

 The nursing and allied health professional shortages in America are growing at a faster rate than any other industry.
 And, with the healthcare field continually on the rise and baby boomers continuing to retire, that’s no surprise.
-Because of the Obama Healthcare Act, millions of people who previously had no access to care are now receiving coverage.
+Because of the Affordable Care Act, millions of people who previously had no access to care are now receiving coverage.
 This leaves healthcare facilities bogged down in attempting to hire enough employees to provide adequate coverage.
 Medical staffing agencies are positioned to solve this problem by providing the staff that facilities need.

 Furthermore, the education system in America has yet to prepare young Americans to correct this issue.
 While applications in healthcare training schools often reach the thousands, it’s common for colleges to accept only 30 new students.
 Potential instructors make far more money providing treatment in the community than they would in the education field.